-The East Central Intergovernmental Association (ECIA) has drafted a Bike and Pedestrian plan for the Dubuque Region.
-The plan will help the region and its communities improve their trails, on-road bike routes, sidewalks, and pedestrian crossings.
+The Dubuque Regional Bike and Pedestrian Plan will help the Dubuque region and its communities improve their trails, on-road bike routes, sidewalks, and pedestrian crossings.
 The plan maps out a general strategy for future bike and pedestrian network development and identifies specific projects that can be constructed to expand and enhance the existing network.

 The planning area includes all of Dubuque County and the Dubuque metropolitan planning area.
 The area includes all cities in Dubuque County, Iowa, the City of East Dubuque, Illinois, and the communities of Sandy Hook and Kieler in Wisconsin.
 Below is a map of the planning area.

 The primary tasks of the planning process were:

 - Review Related Urban and Rural Plans, and Federal Policies and Programs

 - Develop a Concept for the Future Network

 - Encourage Community and Stakeholder Engagement

 - Revise Concept based on Community & Stakeholder Input

 As part of the process, a Steering Committee was formed with local representatives from Dubuque County, City of Dubuque, City of East Dubuque, Regional Planning Affiliation, Dubuque Metropolitan Area Transportation Study, and Travel Dubuque (representing advocacy groups for tourism and trails).